 The network operators may appeal against the methodology confirmed by the Energy Market Authority to the Market Court and, furthermore, both the Energy Market Authority and the network operators are able to appeal against the decisions of the Market Court to the Supreme Administrative Court.
 A total of 91 electricity system operators filed appeals with the Market Court in January 2008 against the methods for the second regulatory period confirmed by the Energy Market Authority.
 The Market Court issued decisions on the appeals in December 2008.
 The Market Court made some changes to the methods confirmed by the Energy Market Authority.
 The Energy Market Authority and 11 electricity distribution network operators have made an appeal to the Supreme Administrative Court against the decisions of the Market Court.
+The cases are still pending.

-Estimated national average network access charges during period 1.7.-31.12.2008 for different consumption bands are shown in Table 4.
+Estimated national average network access charges during period 1.7.-31.12.2009 for different consumption bands are shown in Table 4.
 Prices are excluding all taxes and VAT.
-During 2008 distribution network access charges without taxes rose on average 3.7 per cent and transmission access charges by approximately 5 per cent.
+During 2009 distribution network access charges without taxes and VAT increased on average 6.0 per cent and transmission access charges by approximately 5 per cent.
 At the beginning of 2008 the electricity taxes were raised by 0.03 cent/kWh for industrial customers and by 0.14 cent/kWh for other customers.